yiqun12/node-brother-label-printer/README.md

 First, you will need the **VendorID (VID)** and **ProductID (PID)** of your printer.
 You can download and use the [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) tool to identify the PID and VID of your connected usb brother label printer if you don't know it.
 Next you will need a PNG file to print.
 Currently PNG is the only file format this library supports.

+You can download a sample PNG file [here](https://github.com/yiqun12/node-brother-label-printer/blob/main/sample.png).

+**Note**: pngs should have a width of 720 pixels for optimal results

 ```javascript
 const { printPngFile } = require("node-brother-label-printer");